unterfertigter/stockalerts/README.md

 ## How it works

 - The script scrapes the real-time price from the Tradegate order book page for each ISIN in the config file.
-- If the stock price meets or exceeds the upper threshold, or meets or falls below the lower threshold, you receive an email alert for that stock and further alerts will be deactivated for that stock.
+- If the stock price meets or exceeds the upper threshold, or meets or falls below the lower threshold, you receive an email alert for that stock and further alerts will be deactivated for that stock (until re-enabled via the admin UI or config).

 ## Build and Run with Docker